 SmartCat Ultimate Scratching Post

 When my cat Onyx turned two, he could topple almost every freestanding scratching post until I got the SmartCat model.
 This has a 16 x 16-inch sturdy base that can take the beating of scratching and climbing.
-Its post stands 32 inches tall and wrapped in woven sisal.
+Its post stands 32 inches tall and is wrapped in woven sisal.

 Unlike typical sisal ropes, the woven version is much tougher and more long-lasting.
 It’s more fibrous and will encourage your cat to scratch more.
-It’s also more superior than any carpet posts, which poses a risk of snagging your feline pet’s nails.
+It’s also more superior to any carpet posts, which poses a risk of snagging your feline pet’s nails.